aws-samples/step-functions-workflows-collection/data-processing/sam/README.md

 1. During the prompts:
     * Enter a stack name: you can choose your own name or accept the default
     * Enter the desired AWS Region: select the region you want to deploy this stack to
-    * You can accept the remainder of the defaults
+    * Accept the default value for the remaining prompts

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.
 Feel free to create your own stack name or use the default.